Alerts and Press Releases

 Commentary

-Lean hog futures closed the Tuesday session with contracts down 40 to 60 cents in the front months.
-The national average base hog price was reported a $76.80 on Tuesday afternoon, up $2.33 from the day prior.
-The CME Lean Hog Index was reported at $84.16 on October 11, down...
+Lean hog futures saw Monday gains of 15 to 45 cents on Monday.
+The national average base hog price was reported at $75.22 on Monday afternoon, up $3.17 from the previous day.
+The CME Lean Hog Index was reported at $83.96 on October 17, up 12 cents from the day...

 The CME Group Intercontinental Exchange